 The symptoms of Achilles Tendonitis are mild or sharp pain or stiffness in the large tendon that connects the heel bone to the calf muscle.
-Pain can be localized anywhere between the tendon attachment site, at the heel bone, and the bottom of the muscle belly/tendon junction.

 What causes Achilles Tendonitis?

 Achilles Tendonitis is an inflammation of the Achilles tendon commonly associated with overuse and degeneration.